bublejs/buble-demo/src/guide/99-faqs.md

 ### Will you support feature x?

 It depends.
 If support for a feature can be added in a way that doesn't bloat out the code that Bublé compiles, then yes, possibly.
-[Raise an issue](https://gitlab.com/Rich-Harris/buble/issues) and we'll discuss it.
+[Raise an issue](https://github.com/Rich-Harris/buble/issues) and we'll discuss it.

 ### Can we have plugins?

 No. The whole point of Bublé is that it's quick to install and takes no mental effort to set up.
 Plugins would ruin that.

-### Why is the repo on GitLab?

-Bublé is developed at [gitlab.com/Rich-Harris/buble](https://gitlab.com/Rich-Harris/buble).

-Remember [Dear GitHub](https://github.com/dear-github/dear-github)?
-There was (and still is) a lot of griping about certain aspects of GitHub – the lack of development of features people need, the lack of transparency, the irony that the open source community uses a closed-source single-point-of-failure to do collaboration.
-GitLab is better on all counts.

-And it's great!
-It has some really good features (e.g. integrated CI), gives you unlimited private repos and is highly customisable.
-Using providers other than GitHub is good for the long-term health of the open source ecosystem, and I encourage you to join me.

 ### How is Bublé so fast?